-In the third guarter (or fourth guarter), grade 10 students will be taking part in a college and career readiness seminar.
+In the third quarter (or fourth quarter), grade 10 students will be taking part in a college and career readiness seminar.
 It is within this seminar that students will have the opportunity to learn how to navigate College Board and Naviance.
 They will be taking part in aptitude tests and assessments that will give them further insight into where they see themselves post-graduation.